 With its dramatic volcanic mountains and craters, Madeira island really is a paradise for walkers.
-You won’t catch me scaling the peaks of Pico do Areiro or Pico Ruivo any time soon but I managed three fairly easy walks in Madeira.
+You won’t catch me scaling the peaks of Pico do Areiro or Pico Ruivo any time soon but I have now done five fairly easy walks in Madeira.
+(Originally, this article contained just 3 walks but I’ve updated it to add two more.)

-Even if hiking is the last thing you would normally do on holiday, the views and tiny amount of effort involved make it well worth doing.
+Even if hiking is the last thing you would normally do on holiday, the views and tiny amount of effort involved make it well worth doing in Madeira.
 You can pick a walk that suits your fitness level and according to whether or not you suffer from vertigo.

-Easy walks in Madeira #1: Vereda dos Balcões
+Easy levada walks in Madeira #1: Vereda dos Balcões

-I’ll start with the shortest and easiest of these three Madeira walks, which is only about 3 kilometres in total and more or less flat.
+I’ll start with the shortest and easiest of these five Madeira walks, which is only about 3 kilometres in total and more or less flat.

 Mike and I took the bus from Funchal and got off at Ribeiro Frio.
 From the bus stop, walk a little way downhill to find the track on the left, which is signposted for Balcões, just past the start of the Ribeiro Frio to Portela walk on your right.